-Gregory J. Rummo is Lecturer of Chemistry in the School of Arts and Sciences at Palm Beach Atlantic University, former CEO of New Chemic (US), Inc., and a Contributing Writer for The Cornwall Alliance for the Stewardship of Creation.
+Gregory J. Rummo, M.B.A., M.S. is a Lecturer of Chemistry in the School of Arts and Sciences at Palm Beach Atlantic University and an Adjunct Scholar at the Cornwall Alliance for the Stewardship of Creation.
+He is currently a DMin student at Knox Theological Seminary in Fort Lauderdale, Florida.

 Read MoreOne of the laboratory procedures we teach to first-year general chemistry students involves measuring the wavelengths of the visible emission spectra of several elements including hydrogen, helium, neon, and mercury.
 I begin my class with a short, non-conventional lecture that includes the trailer from The Matrix.
 It is fitting to introduce the basic principles of […]